JazzyWagdaddy/HybridCloudBootCamp/1 - Hybrid Cloud - Identity - Lab 1 - AD Connect.md

 Otherwise you will receive an  error in the portal if you select an unsupported region and attempt to build anything in Microsoft Azure.

 ## Task 1 - Setup an IaaS Domain Controller via JSON Template
 We will setup an IaaS VM with Active Directory via a JSON template from GitHub.
-Although this domain controller is the in the cloud, we’ll use it to simulate an on-prem domain controller.
+Although this domain controller is in the cloud, we will use it to simulate an on-prem domain controller.

 Install the domain controller
 1. Logon to your Azure subscription.
 2. Surf to https://azure.microsoft.com/en-us/resources/templates/active-directory-new-domain/